secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 The Managed Services team will evaluate the Registration, link it to the appropriate Customer account and contact in SFDC, and then send an email to the applicable Channel Manager to approve/deny the registration.

 ### Deal Registration Instructions/How to Manage a Deal Registration
 The Channel Managers need to review the deal registration and either approve or deny.
 It is highly recommended to work with the applicable GitLab Sales Rep prior to taking action.

+**The SLA for GitLab to respond to partners on a deal registration is 48 hours.
+There must be contact with the registering partner within 48 hours, whether it be approval, denial, or a request for more information.**

 While multiple partners can submit a deal registration for an opportunity, only one deal registration can be approved for a specific opportunity.
 As a reminder, deal registrations are opportunity based and partners cannot register an account.